midlantica/LovelyBunchOfCoconuts/content/grifts/decolonize-the-supply-chain.md

 ---
 title: 'Decolonize the Supply Chain'
-claim: 'Decolonize the Supply Chain'
+grift: 'Decolonize the Supply Chain'
-translation: 'Logistics with a guilt surcharge.'
+decode: 'Logistics with a guilt surcharge.'
 ---